 There are a few basic varieties of shrink plastic: clear, white, sanded or smooth.
 The sanded or frosted shrink plastic is best suited to colored pencils because the texture gives the pencils something to grip onto, and the finished pieces will be matte.
 The smooth or glossy plastic works best with markers and alcohol inks.
 The main difference between the clear and white shrink plastic, is that the white plastic is opaque, and the design can only be seen on one side, versus the clear plastic where you can see the design clearly on both sides.
 You can even achieve a lovely stained glass appearance when working with the clear glossy plastic. (an effect, I can't really demonstrate because I only have the frosted variety)

 Now this isn't really much of a tutorial, more just an invitation to play with a new medium and experiment.
-I ended up making a few necklaces, if you'd like to make something similar you will need the following materials:
+I ended up making a few necklaces, if you'd like to make something similar you will need the following materials:- Shrink plastic

 Step 1.
 Draw whatever you like on the shrink plastic.
 If drawing isn't your forte you can sketch a few ideas on paper first, or look for images in coloring books and trace the ones you like best.
 I chose to use colored pencils on mine because it was what I had on hand but you can use all sorts of things to draw on your shrink plastic: permanent markers, stamps, alcohol inks, or Copic markers.